MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 >
 > - In PowerShell, between double quotation marks, it designates variables and
 >   acts as a subexpression operator.
-> - In Regex search strings, it denotes end of the line
+> - In Regex search strings, it denotes end of the line.
-> - In Regex substitution strings, it denotes captured groups.Be sure
+> - In Regex substitution strings, it denotes captured groups.
+Be sure
 >   to either put your regular expressions between single quotation marks or
 >   insert a backtick (`` ` ``) character before them.